Better Regulation: Economic regulation of utilities

 Duration: 1 week

 Dates: 19 to 23 March 2018

 About the workshop

-- Providing an overview of economic regulation, with an emphasis on lessons learnt, best practice and the developing better regulation agenda.
-Ensuring that all participants are given a good understanding of regulation and its terminology
+- Provide an overview of the key aspects of economic regulation, with an emphasis on lessons learnt, good practice and developing a better regulation agenda

-- Critically examining governments’ intentions for, and reforms to, regulatory regimes aimed at delivering both enhanced competition and better regulation while protecting people and their environment
+- Consider how governments ensure that regulatory regimes deliver both enhanced competition and better regulation while protecting people and their environment